Trump campaign accuses Biden of hypocrisy in criticism of president's coronavirus response

 JOE BIDEN SAYS TRUMP NEEDED TO MOVE FASTER ON CORONAVIRUS RESPONSE

-Clark pointed to how Klain, who served as the "ebola czar" under former President Barack Obama, suggested a travel ban was inappropriate during a CNBC appearance in January.
+Clark pointed to how Klain, who served as the "ebola czar" under former President Barack Obama, suggested a travel ban was inappropriate during a CNBC appearance on January 28.
 “I wouldn’t, I think that’s premature," he said when asked about a ban.

 The controversy came as Trump has received criticism from Democrats over his response to the virus.
 Last week, Biden's campaign released a video in which one of the former vice president's top aides, Ronald Klain, accuses Trump of suppressing experts' warnings about the pandemic and weakening the government's ability to deal with it.
 The Washington Post called Klain's ad "false" for claiming that Trump silenced a top Centers for Disease Control and Prevention (CDC) official.